Apples for high blood pressure – humble but potent!

 Lower your blood pressure naturally (for less cost)

-In addition to olive oil there is a large choice of affordable natural ingredients that lower blood pressure.
+In addition to apples there is a large choice of affordable natural ingredients that lower blood pressure.
 Many of these spices, herbs, berries, fruits, grains, vegetables, meats and drinks are available in local stores.

 These progressive steps are based on the principle that positive incremental change is always best in health matters.